 KiwiCo Crates for Toddler and Older Children

-Unlike Lovevery, Kiwi Crates range from birth to teenager.
+Unlike Lovevery Montessori boxes, Kiwi Crates appropriate age range from birth to teenagers.
 Crates for older kids are based on age and interests.

 - Panda Crate 0-24 months: Explore and Discover

 - Koala Crate ages 2-4 years: Play and Learn